kuznetckiy/Geoscan_Lite_eng/planner.rst

 Changing the direction of the route lines.
 _____________________________________________

-The necessary of optimizing polygon "by the direction" occurs quite often, for example, if the force and direction of the wind are unfavorable at the site of work (strong wind along the lines of the overflight above the polygon).
+The necessity of optimizing polygon "by direction" occurs quite often, for example, if the force and direction of the wind are unfavorable at the site of work (strong wind along the lines of the overflight above the polygon).
 To change the type of optimization, right-click on the polygon and select the option **Optimization by “direction”** in the context menu.

 1) Right-click on the polygon area.